Polydile/dile-components/docs/crud/crud-update.md

 ### Events

-- **crud-insert-success**: Dispatched when an insertion operation is successfully completed.
+- **crud-update-success**: Dispatched when an update operation is successfully completed.
 It sends the same detail that is received from the `dile-ajax-form` component.

-> Since this component is based on `dile-ajax-form`, the events dispatched by it can also be listened to in `dile-crud-insert`.
+> Since this component is based on `dile-ajax-form`, the events dispatched by it can also be listened to in `dile-crud-update`.

 ## Configuration